Franco (band): Music

-Franco's musical roots are traced to a Cebu-based band named Frank!, formed by Reyes in 1996, which is credited for having boosted the Cebu rock scene.
+FRANCO's musical roots are traced to a Cebu-based band named Frank!, formed by Reyes in 1996, which is credited for having boosted the Cebu rock scene.
 However, despite reggae-leaning songs originally composed by Reyes for Frank!, the latter music of Franco became considerably heavier.
 Two Franco songs — “Touch the Sky” and “Song for the Suspect — have Rastafarian messages.

 Mainstream success

 In 2010, they released their self-titled full-length album under MCA Music.
-Music videos for “Cast Away” and “This Gathering” were aired on the Filipino music channel, Myx.
+Music videos for “Castaway” and “This Gathering” were aired on the Filipino music channel, Myx.

-Franco also dominated the 2010 NU Rock Awards by winning four awards—Artist of the Year, Song of the Year for “This Gathering”, Album of the Year for their self-titled album, and the Listeners' Choice Award.
+FRANCO also dominated the 2010 NU Rock Awards by winning four awards—Artist of the Year, Song of the Year for “This Gathering”, Album of the Year for their self-titled album, and the Listeners' Choice Award.
 The supergroup also won an award during the 2010 Awit Awards as the Best Performance By A Group Of Recording Artists - "Castaway", and was also nominated for the Best Performance By A New Group Of Recording Artists - "Castaway" and Best Rock/Alternative - "Castaway".
 The band was nominated numerous times for the MYX Music Awards.

-In mid-2012, four of the members (Alipe, Toleran, Meneses and Mendoza) announced a parting of ways to focus on their own respective bands.
-Franco Reyes decided to retain the entity by collaborating with former colleagues from Cebu, thereby recording the second Franco album.

 In 2013, Soul Adventurer was released as the band's second album.
 With the new lineup on board, the group won Best Alternative Recording (Awit Awards) for the song Better Days.

-On November 9, 2014, Franco launched an EP, titled Frank!, at the St. James Power Station in Sentosa, Singapore.
+On November 9, 2014, FRANCO launched an EP titled Frank! at the St. James Power Station in Sentosa, Singapore.